 “No, my friend is jealous.
 Says he won’t pay me, if I sleep with me.”

-I really did think it was Darryl Hannah.
+I really had thought it was Darryl Hannah.

 Instead my visitor was a long-haired apparition of an 80 year-old woman.

 I acted out the part of an ectoplasmic old lady.